LLB Syllabus & Subjects 2025

 author

-LLB Syllabus includes basic and complex law subjects like constitutional law, jurisprudence, contract law, law of torts, evidence law and administrative law.
-The 3-year LLB syllabus contains civil laws, criminal laws, international law along with labour laws and taxation property.
-The 5-year LLB syllabus includes additional subjects like mathematics and environmental laws as well as other subjects.
+LLB Syllabus & Subjects 2025 includes basic and complex law subjects like constitutional law, jurisprudence, contract law, law of torts, evidence law, and administrative law.
+The 3-year LLB syllabus contains civil laws, criminal laws, international law, along with labour laws and taxation.
+The 5-year LLB syllabus includes additional subjects like mathematics and environmental laws, as well as other subjects.

 The syllabus of LLB is significant for students who are studying a law degree.
-It gives them thorough knowledge in legal rules and methods.
-The syllabus supports the development of skills like critical thinking, analysis and legal reasoning which are very crucial to have a successful career in the law field.
-Knowing about the LLB syllabus helps students plan their study effectively for law entrance exams and they can also decide what they want to focus on academically and professionally.
+It gives them thorough knowledge of legal rules and methods.
+The LLB course syllabus supports the development of skills like critical thinking, analysis, and legal reasoning, which are very crucial to have a successful career in the law field.
+Knowing about the LLB syllabus helps students plan their study effectively for law entrance exams, and they can also decide what they want to focus on academically and professionally.

 Show Less